PommE15/SDC-AdvancedLaneLines-P4/writeup.md

 ## Discussion

-The `Tips and Tricks for the Project` section of the class gives sevaeral good suggestions about how to improve the result, and I did try to apply some of them.
+The `Tips and Tricks for the Project` section of the class gives several good suggestions about how to improve the result, and I did try to apply some of them.
 For example, some parameter tunning to make sure the curvature values make sense and the other sanity checks.
 However, the pipeline might fail due to overfitting those values to our test video `project_video.mp4`.
-Another step that has lots of room to imporve is the thresholding.
-For example, s channel is efficient for the test video but cause issues in the other two videos `challenge_video.mp4` and `harder_challenge_video.mp4`.
+Another step that has lots of room to improve is the color and gradient thresholding.
+For example, s channel (marked in red color below) is efficient for the test video but cause issues in the other two videos `challenge_video.mp4` and `harder_challenge_video.mp4` due to the complexity of the images.
 Here are two images extracted from those videos that show those issues:

 ![alt text][image7]